Erik-White/ColonyScanalyser/README.md

 <img align="right" src="docs/images/plate_map_small.png">

-Optionally use a virtual environment, such as [Pipenv](https://github.com/pypa/pipenv).
+Optionally use a virtual environment, such as [Pipenv](https://github.com/pypa/pipenv), or a [containerised instance of the package](https://hub.docker.com/r/erikwhite/colonyscanalyser).

 For testing:
 * [Pytest](https://pytest.org/)